-The fluctuations and volatility of the money markets give rise to interest rate changes that entail variations in the finance charges related to the Group's debt.
+The fluctuations and volatility of the money markets give rise to interest rate changes that entail variations in the finance charges related to the FCC Group's debt.
 In order to ensure a position that is in the FCC Group's best interest, an interest-rate risk management policy is actively implemented.

-Given the nature of the Company's activities, closely linked to inflation, its financial policy consists of ensuring that both its current financial assets, which to a large extent provide natural hedging for its current financial liabilities, and the Company's debt are partially tied to floating interest rates.
+Given the nature of the FCC Group's activities, closely linked to inflation, its financial policy consists of ensuring that both its current financial assets, which to a large extent provide natural hedging for its current financial liabilities, and the FCC Group's debt are partially tied to floating interest rates.

-Complying with the policy of classifying original instruments as hedges, the FCC Group has arranged interest rate hedges, mainly swaps (IRSs) in which the Group companies pay a fixed rate and receive a floating rate.
+Complying with the policy of classifying original instruments as hedges, the FCC Group has arranged interest rate hedges, mainly interest rate swaps (IRSs) in which the FCC Group companies pay a fixed rate and receive a floating rate.